hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 I think there are two particular common pitfalls:

-1. _Foregone conclusions_: The results in the paper figures are good enough that obviously the method is better, and a user study is redundant.
+Pitfall 1 (_Foregone conclusions_): The results in the paper figures are good enough that obviously the method is better, and a user study is redundant.
 This is probably the common case among _accepted_ papers.
 The study was just a bunch of unnecessary extra work.

-2. _Replicability problem_: The method isn't very good, but the user study misleadingly shows that the method is.
+Pitfall 2 (_Replicability problem_): The method isn't very good, but the user study misleadingly shows that the method is.

 I think the former pitfall is straightforward; I propose later cases where such a study could be useful as a "sanity check" on the figures.